jdireen/jd_maya/README.md

 tool = jd_DraggerContexts.SlideVertexWeightsTool( multiplier=0.01, minValue=0.0, maxValue=1.0, incriment=0.01, nearInfThreshold=0.0005)
 tool.setTool()
 ```
 Your cursor will change to a crosshair.
-Then click-and-drag on the joint you which to slide the weights too.
+Then click-and-drag on the joint you want to slide the weights too.
 If multiple joints are near, a dialog will pop-up requesting a selection.

 ## PlungeJointTool
 Quickly place new joints in the center of a mesh volume.